 In the Discourse on the Origins of Inequality Rousseau imagines a multi-stage evolution of humanity from the most primitive condition to something like a modern complex society.
-At each step of this evolution human beings change their material and psychological relations to one another and, correspondingly, their conception of themselves, or what Rousseau calls the “sentiment of their existence.”
+Rousseau denies that this is a reconstruction of history as it actually was, and Frederick Neuhouser (2014) has argued that the evolutionary story is merely a philosophical device designed to separate the natural and the artificial elements of our psychology.
+At each step of this imagined evolution human beings change their material and psychological relations to one another and, correspondingly, their conception of themselves, or what Rousseau calls the “sentiment of their existence.”
 According to this narrative, humans live basically solitary lives in the original state of the human race, since they do not need one another to provide for their material needs.
 The human race barely subsists in this condition, chance meetings between proto-humans are the occasions for copulation and reproduction, child-care is minimal and brief in duration.
 If humans are naturally good at this stage of human evolution, their goodness is merely a negative and amounts to the absence of evil.
 In this story, human beings are distinguished from the other creatures with which they share the primeval world only by two characteristics: freedom, and perfectibility.
 Freedom, in this context, is simply the ability not to be governed solely by appetite; perfectibility is the capacity to learn and thereby to find new and better means to satisfy needs.
 Together, these characteristics give humans the potential to achieve self-consciousness, rationality, and morality.
 Nevertheless, it will turn out that such characteristics are more likely to condemn them to a social world of deception, dissimulation, dependence, oppression, and domination.

 As human populations grow, simple but unstable forms of co-operation evolve around activities like hunting.
 According to Rousseau, the central transitional moment in human history occurs at a stage of society marked by small settled communities.
 At this point a change, or rather a split, takes place in the natural drive humans have to care for themselves: competition among humans to attract sexual partners leads them to consider their own attractiveness to others and how that attractiveness compares to that of potential rivals.
 In Emile, where Rousseau is concerned with the psychological development of an individual in a modern society, he also associates the genesis of amour propre with sexual competition and the moment, puberty, when the male adolescent starts to think of himself as a sexual being with rivals for the favours of girls and women.

-Rousseau's term for this new type of self-interested drive, concerned with comparative success or failure as a social being, is amour propre (love of self, often rendered as pride or vanity in English translations).
+Rousseau’s term for this new type of self-interested drive, concerned with comparative success or failure as a social being, is amour propre (love of self, often rendered as pride or vanity in English translations).
 Amour propre makes a central interest of each human being the need to be recognized by others as having value and to be treated with respect.
 The presentation of amour propre in the Second Discourse—and especially in his note XV to that work—often suggests that Rousseau sees it as a wholly negative passion and the source of all evil.
-Interpretations of amour propre centered on the Second Discourse (which, historically, are the most common ones), often focus on the fact that the need for recognition always has a comparative aspect, so that individuals are not content merely that others acknowledge their value, but also seek to be esteemed as superior to them.
+Interpretations of amour propre centered on the Second Discourse (which, historically, are the most common ones (for example Charvet 1974)), often focus on the fact that the need for recognition always has a comparative aspect, so that individuals are not content merely that others acknowledge their value, but also seek to be esteemed as superior to them.
 This aspect of our nature then creates conflict as people try to exact this recognition from others or react with anger and resentment when it is denied to them.
-A more careful reading of both the Second Discourse, and especially of Emile, indicates that a more nuanced view is possible.
-According to this more nuanced view, amour propre is both the cause of humanity's fall as well as the promise of its redemption because of the way in which it develops humans' rational capacities and their sense of themselves as social creatures among others.
+More recent readings of both the Second Discourse, and especially of Emile, have indicated that a more nuanced view is possible (Den 1988, Neuhouser 2008).
+According to these interpretations, amour propre is both the cause of humanity’s fall as well as the promise of its redemption because of the way in which it develops humans’ rational capacities and their sense of themselves as social creatures among others.
 Although Rousseau held that the overwhelming tendency, socially and historically, is for amour propre to take on toxic and self-defeating (‘inflamed’) forms, he also held that there are, at least in principle, ways of organizing social life and individual education that allow it to take on a benign character.
 This project of containing and harnessing amour propre finds expression in both The Social Contract and Emile.
 In some works, such as the Second Discourse, Rousseau presents amour propre as a passion that is quite distinct from amour de soi.
 In others, including Emile, he presents it as a form that amour de soi takes in a social environment.
 The latter is consistent with his view in Emile that all the passions are outgrowths or developments of amour de soi.